rails/rails/guides/source/active_record_basics.md

 create and use Ruby objects whose attributes require persistent storage to a database.

-NOTE: It's also possible to model data with Ruby objects that do *not* need to be backed by a database.
+NOTE: What is the difference between Active Record and Active Model?
+It's also possible to model data with Ruby objects that do *not* need to be backed by a database.
 [Active Model](active_model_basics.html) is commonly used for that in Rails, making Active Record and Active Model both part of the M in MVC, as well as your own plain Ruby objects.

 There is some industry jargon around the term "Active Record".
 Active Record in Rails is an implementation of a software architecture pattern by the same name.
 It's also a description of something called an [Object Relational Mapping][ORM] system.
 The below sections explain these terms: